rgwood/ReiTunes/reitunes/TAGGING_EXPERIMENT.md

+> Historical Python pilot, retired.
+Current production and evals use the [shared Rust engine](../tagging-engine/README.md).
+The commands and production-status statements below describe the old experiment only.

 # Tagging lab

 The review prototype works with a 16-item sample from the real library.
 Open the [local tagging lab](http://127.0.0.1:4173/tagging.html).